 Do you sell Fair Trade items at cost?
 Consider rounding up to the next dollar, and use the profits to pay for coffee to brew and serve.

-Start using Organic Breakfast Blend to fuel all your events and meetings.
 Some groups order a new case when they open the last bag.
 It’s simple to remember!

 Others keep track of how many pots they brew in a given month, and use that information to estimate when they’ll need more.
 Once you know how often to order, write a note to future-you in your agenda or on your calendar.
 Or set a digital reminder that repeats.
 That way, you’ll never go dry!